Over time we've recieved many of the same questions via email or social

 True strokes-gained is simply raw strokes-gained — the number of strokes you beat

-the field by in a given tournament-round — adjusted for the strength of that field.
+the field by in a given round — adjusted for the strength of that field.
 If the average golfer in field A

 is 1 stroke better than in field B, then beating field A by 1 stroke and beating field B by 2 strokes would yield